 How much of the Overmountain Victory NHT is open for public access?

-As of 2009 70 miles of pathway is available for non-motorized use.
+As of 2014 there are 87 miles of trails available for non-motorized use.

 What is the "Commemorative Motor Route?"